 Second, CBD appears to calm down inflammation.
 “More than half of the approximately 2,000 [diagnosable] skin diseases are inflammatory,” says Dellavalle, “so the potential [for treatment with CBD] is quite large.”
 This category of skin issues includes conditions like acne, psoriasis, eczema and dermatitis.

 What’s more, research provides some evidence that cannabinoids can reduce the production of skin sebum, an oily substance that can lead to acne.
 According to recent findings, CBD can kill what’s called gram-positive bacteria.
-“This bacteria gets in the sebaceous glands and stops the normal flow of sebum out, so it gets backed up and forms acne,” says Jeanette Jacknin, a dermatologist who focuses on CBD skincare and was not involved in the research.
+“This bacteria gets in the sebaceous glands and stops the normal flow of sebum out, so it gets backed up and forms acne,” says Dr. Jeanette Jacknin, a dermatologist who focuses on CBD skincare and was not involved in the research.
 “In each case where I’ve prescribed CBD for acne, it’s cleared up their acne.”

 Or take psoriasis, which is characterized by the rapid production of keratinocytes, a type of cell in the outermost layer of skin.
 Scientists think cannabinoids might inhibit keratinocyte proliferation, and thus have potential for treating psoriasis.